kmsmith137/ch_frb_l1/MANUAL.md

     telescoping ring buffer is disabled, and the node will not save data for RPC-based retrieval.

-    An implementation detail: the telescoping_ringbuf_nsamples will be rounded up to the nearest "assembled_chunk", where the assembled_chunk size is 1024, 2048, 4096... depending on the level of downsampling.

   - `write_staging_area_gb` (floating-point, default 0.0)

     Allocates additional memory (in addition to memory reserved for the assembled_ringbuf